szczyglis-dev/py-gpt/README.md

 - Send the message to input
 - Append message to current input without sending it
 - Switch to chat mode
-- Switch to chat with files (llama-index) mode
 - Switch to the next mode
 - Switch to the previous mode
 - Switch to the next model